gesellc/flash-mob-programming/README.md

 - **Flash Mob Programming** - because of the initial idea of very short and snappy sessions (ca 90 minutes) of people that might not know each other yet.
 And because of the important constraint this time box places on creating trust quickly.
 - **Trust First Protocol** - because the first commitment of this format is building and acting out trust by listening and creating space for empathy
 - Trust over Performance - because we do value performance, but we make a conscious decision to first establish trust before we push towards performance
-- **Trust before Performance** - same thing, or maybe not... this might reduces the different treatment of trust and performance to a temporal difference
+- **Trust before Performance** - same thing, or maybe not... this might reduce the different treatment of trust and performance to a temporal difference
 - First trust, then performance - feels odd
 - Empathy Dojo - Because we come together to deliberately practice empathy
 - Start with trust - Lets channel our inner Simon Sinek